Jlevett/tech-challenge-002/README.md

 ##  About

 ### Summary
-A FormComponent that renders several InputComponents that each contain a input text field that filter certain characters.
-The FormComponent counts and display InputComponent Renders and has a reset values button.
+A FormComponent that renders several InputComponents that each contain an input text field that filters certain characters.
+The FormComponent counts and displays InputComponent renders and has a reset values button for the form.

 ### Immutability
 This challenge is focused around immutability.